Mental Health and our Faith

 Let’s be realistic here, we can’t always have a job we love, or we won’t absolutely love EVERY DAY that we work, there will be stresses, but is it a job that allows you to respect the other areas of your life or does it overcome them?
 Does your job challenge you?
 Does it allow you to be involved in an area you are passionate in?

-For me, my job allows me to speak to a passion of mine, to helping others, is your passion helping farmers do the best they can by fixing their machinery, or is your passion giving back to the community by serving in as an honest sales person, or is your passion looking after your children so that they can grow to be healthy and contributing members of society?
+For me, my job allows me to speak to a passion of mine, to helping others, is your passion helping farmers do the best they can by fixing their machinery, or is your passion giving back to the community by serving it as an honest sales person, or is your passion looking after your children so that they can grow to be healthy and contributing members of society?
 How is your occupation, your job helping you be the person you desire to be?

 As you can see, all of the different aspects of our lives play into one another and will at times help or hinder other aspects.
 Finding the balance is the important thing and so making sure that we are: